TABLE OF CONTENTS

-- An official record (acte authentique) drawn up by a public official (notary, bailiff, etc.) acting in his official capacity constitutes proof unless shown to be false.
+- A public document (acte authentique) drawn up by a public official (notary, bailiff, etc.) acting in his or her official capacity constitutes proof unless shown to be false.

-- A private agreement drawn up by the parties themselves and signed by them, without involving a public official, constitutes proof in the absence of evidence to the contrary.
+- A private document (acte sous seing privé) drawn up by the parties themselves and signed by them, without involving a public official, constitutes proof in the absence of evidence to the contrary.

-- Oral evidence and other methods of proof are left to the judge’s discretion.
+- Oral evidence and other methods of proof are left to the court’s discretion.

 2.7 In order to prove certain facts, are certain methods of proof obligatory?

-Written proof is necessary to substantiate a legal document (contract) the value of which exceeds €2 500.
+Written proof is necessary to substantiate a legal transaction (contract) the value of which exceeds €2 500.
 Proof of a fact (e.g. an accident), however, may take any form.